Author: Dr Steve Robinson. email@example.com

-The Mini Coater Drier has the unique ability to coat very small samples sizes and is typically used at a very early stage in the development of new products and new formulations.
-The following is a story that demonstrates other applications and benefits of the Mini Coater Drier (MCD).
+The Caleva Mini Coater Drier has the unique ability to coat very small sample batch sizes (from a single tablet to about 150 tablets or from a few grams to about 60 grams of pellets) and is typically used for teaching principles of tablet and pellet coating at a very early stage in the development of new products and new formulations.
+The following is a real example that demonstrates why the question of “scale up” is not always relevant or important when taking advantage of the benefits of the Mini Coater Drier (MCD).

 The Real Problem